emee-dev/apicize/README.md

 * `scenario`:  A list of variables defined in the currently active Scenario (if any)
 * `output`: A list of values output from previous requests in the group
 * `data`:  When a data seed is defined, this will hold the values for the current data row
-* `$`: A merged list of previously scenario variables, output variables and data row variables.
+* `$`: A merged list of previously output variables, scenario variables, and data row variables.
 These values, as defined, are used to populate handlebars values in the request URL, headers, body, etc.
 * `request`: Properties describing an HTTP request
 * `resposne`: Properties describe an HTTP response

-After executing a request, you can view the response details and examine `textContext` to see all global variables available for use in your testing.
+After executing a request, you can view the response details and examine `dataContext` to see all variables available for use in your testing.

 **request** properties include: